fenago/Grokking-Deep-Learning/Lab_9.md

 every other review in the corpus.
 This dot product similarity metric is the same one we briefly discussed in chapter 4 when you were learning to predict with multiple inputs.
-Perhaps surprisingly, when you query for the most similar reviews to the average vector between the two words “boring” and “awful,” you receive back three very negative reviews.
+Perhaps surprisingly, when you query for the most similar reviews to the average vector between the two words "boring" and "awful," you receive back three very negative reviews.
 There appears to be interesting statistical information within these vectors, such that negative and positive embeddings cluster together.